YashitM/Sockets-Chat/Readme.md

 In both the server and client scripts, if an error is detected in the socket creation, a corresponding message is displayed on the console.

-`Couldn't create Socket`: When `socket()` function returns error `Couldn't connect to Server`: When `connect()` function (in the client script return an error).
+`Couldn't create Socket`: When `socket()` function returns error

+`Couldn't connect to Server`: When `connect()` function (in the client script return an error).
 `Port Busy`: When the server cannot connect to the desired port.

 `Couldn't add a new user`: When the user file cannot be created.

+`Username already exists :(`: When the username that is entered already exists.

+`User with ID: <num> Already Exists`: When the ID entered (ID of the person the user wants to chat with) is invalid.

+`No valid user entered`: When the user enters all invalid entries in the Group Chat Selection

 ## Note
 A `users` files is maintained so as to keep a log of the online users.